osposweb/osposweb.github.io/Purchasing.md

   * **Complete** - All items on the purchase order have been reconciled with an invoice received from the vendor.
   * **Canceled** - No item on the purchase order is expected to be fulfilled.

+### Structure

 * **Purchase Order**
   * **Purchase Order Id**, int(10) - The unique identifier is assigned incrementally at the time the purchase order is saved.
 When the purchase order is auto generated for a supplier the purchase order id is generated when the receiving document is saved.
+  * **Purchase Order Number** - This is document number that is assigned by the system when the purchase order is saved or automatically created.
+It will use the same token based auto number generating used by the sales system for invoices and quotes.
   * **Purchase Order Status**, tinyint(2) - This is the status of the purchase order.
 (0-New, 1-Open, 2-Partial, 3-Fulfilled, 4-Invoiced, 5-Complete, 6-Canceled)
   * **Purchase Order Type**, tinyint(2) - This is the type of the purchase order.
 (0-Standard, 1-Replenishment).
   * **Supplier Id**, int(10) - This is the unique identifier for the company (supplier) fulfilling the order.